Vyral/base-template/_posts/2018-10-03-why-i-believe-there-wont-be-a-recession-this-decade-part-2.md

 {% include youtube.html %}

 There's a lot of talk in the news right now about a pending housing bubble.
-As I mentioned last time in part one of this series (which you can watch [here](https://crgjasoncadwellblog.com/why-i-believe-there-wont-be-a-recession-this-decade.html)),I don't believe that we'll see a recession this decade.
+As I mentioned last time in part one of this series (which you can watch [here](https://crgjasoncadwellblog.com/why-i-believe-there-wont-be-a-recession-this-decade.html)), I don't believe that we'll see a recession this decade.
 Today I am going to explore this topic even further and give you even more evidence to why I believe this.

 {% include pullquote.html %}

-I have once again provided you with timestamps below so that you can skip ahead to the part(s) that interest you most.
+**I have once again provided you with timestamps below so that you can skip ahead to the part(s) that interest you most.**

 0:45 – A quick recap of part one

-2:38 – How interest rates impact our market conditions.
+2:38 – How interest rates impact our market conditions

 4:15 – Why there is so little inventory